justgook/shaman/README.md

 http://picol.org/icon_library.php

-TODO create combination of LESSCSS + java to generate icon sets based on some mixins - and return sprite (or base64 builded class list) of icons, with only necessary icons
+TODO create combination of LESSCSS + java to generate icon sets based on some mixins - and return sprite (or base64 builded class list) of icons, with only necessary icons https://github.com/nzakas/cssembed - A tool for embedding data URIs in CSS file

 TODO find way to genereate templates http://ectjs.com/ http://handlebarsjs.com/

 TODO draw diogram of program - http://www.gliffy.com/ (or somethink simular) need to find some UML renders;